saasbook/hw-hello-rails/Part2.md

 1. Create a migration describing what changes to make.
   As with
   `rails new`, Rails
-  provides a migration \x{generator} that gives you the boilerplate code, plus various helper methods to describe the migration.
+  provides a migration _generator_ that gives you the boilerplate code, plus various helper methods to describe the migration.
 1. Apply the migration to the development database.
 Rails defines a `rake` task for this.